-Last month I started a coffee club so that subscribers to this blog could purchase the equivalent of a cup of coffee for me each month.
+Last month I started a coffee club so that subscribers to this blog could purchase the equivalent of a monthly cup of coffee for each of us.
 This week we had our first online video conference with five participants.
 As a result we decided that this would be a good place to have deeper and more meaningful monthly conversations on topics that interest us.
 These include: self-organizing systems, platforms that enable self-organization, how to better share and filter knowledge and information.
 Overall it will be a place for learning and reflection.
 We also decided that future meetings will be recorded and that I will look into creating a secure online space for written conversations and sharing our knowledge.

 I have observed over the past few years how critical it is to engage in knowledge networks to better understand my profession and the world.
 These networks are with people, not platforms and not companies.
 Relationships add the necessary context, such as what has this person written before, what is their general perspective, and what other factors may influence them.
 You cannot get this context from algorithms.

 “The use of algorithms to give consumers ‘what they want’ leads to an unending stream of posts that confirm each user’s existing beliefs.
 On Facebook, it’s your news feed, while on Google it’s your individually customized search results.” —Washington Monthly Mag

 A Network is Not a Community